The kinematic cosmic dipole beyond Ellis and Baldwin: The Ellis and Baldwin formula

-Consider a moving observer with respect to a rest frame, such as presented in Fig.~\ref{fig:frame}.
-Any quantity $a$ measured in the frame of the observer will be written $a_\obs$, whereas the same quantity in the rest frame will be $a_\rest$.
+Consider a moving observer with respect to a rest frame, such as that presented in Fig.~\ref{fig:frame}.
+Any quantity $a$ measured in the frame of the observer is written as $a_\obs$, whereas the same quantity in the rest frame is $a_\rest$.
 Two different effects impact the observations, the relativistic aberrations, and the Doppler boosting.